jpeter31415/risk_analysis_pipeline/README.md

 # Multi-Asset Financial Risk Pipeline & Analytics Dashboard

-A data engineering and quantitative analytics pipeline designed to extract historical market data, stage it within a relational PostgreSQL database, and analyze time-varying risk and drawdown profiles over rolling horizons.
+A quantitative analytics pipeline designed to extract historical market data, stage it within a relational PostgreSQL database, and analyze time-varying risk and drawdown profiles over rolling horizons.

 While the system is built to accept **any arbitrary list of tickers** inside the ETL pipeline, this repository highlights a comparative study between **QQQ** (Market-Cap Weighted Nasdaq 100) and **QQQE** (Equal-Weighted Nasdaq 100) to demonstrate the mathematical impact of portfolio weighting mechanics on risk-adjusted consistency and capital preservation.

-## 🛠️ Technology Stack & Architecture
+## Technology Stack & Architecture
 *   **Language:** Python 3.10+ (Pandas, NumPy for vectorized matrix operations)
 *   **Database:** PostgreSQL (Relational persistence with composite primary keys to guarantee data integrity)
 *   **ORM Layer:** SQLAlchemy 2.0 & Psycopg2 (Idempotent `ON CONFLICT DO UPDATE` UPSERT routines)